olamy/jacoco-aggregator-maven-plugin/README.md

 # jacoco-aggregator-maven-plugin

+## Prerequisites

+- Java 8 or newer
+- Maven 3 or newer

+## Usage

-This simple Apache Maven Mojo will help you generate aggregated Jacoco from muti modules projects.
+This simple Apache Maven Mojo will help you generate aggregated Jacoco from multi modules projects.

 This will prevent you creating extra Maven module as a workaround proposed here: https://www.baeldung.com/maven-jacoco-multi-module-project